i-like-chip/i-like-chip.github.io/posts/hello.md

 ### Highlights

-This is Amby, a character I designed, in holographic form:
+This is Amby, a character I designed in holographic form:

 ![amby-holo](./images/day-10-amby-holo.PNG)

-Spaceship scene, with animated stars:
+This is a spaceship scene I made with animated stars:

 ![scene with 10min stars](./images/day-9-10min-scene.gif)

+Thanks for checking out my website,
+Dee
 <div style="height: 1em"> </div>

 ### Computer need chip...and so do I.